amplication/amplication/README.md

 ### Initializing all the packages

-Amplication is using a mono-repo with multiple packages.
+Amplication is using a monorepo with multiple packages.
 To initialize all the packages on a local development environment, including running a docker image for the DB and seeding the DB.

 1. Execute the following commands in the project root folder: